mjoycemilburn/beagairbheag/README.md

 ## Contact

 Use the Git Issues tab to raise programming issues.
-For general comments, an email to info@ngatesystems.com should produce a response
+For general comments, an email to info@ngatesystems.com should produce a response.